| |

 We plant the seed of blindness-to-nature

-in a child by, as noted above, rewarding the youngster for living
+in children by, as noted above, rewarding youngsters for living

-indoors, separated from nature, over 95% of the time and to perceive
+indoors, separated from nature, over 95% of the time.
+This indoctrinates them to perceive

-that people are different than nature.
+that people are different from, and better than, nature.
 We nurture this seed by

-applauding the youngster for spending 24,000 hours of their developmental
+applauding youngsters for spending 24,000 hours of their developmental

 years being educated indoors, and learning to expertly think